Book No.001 (Political Science)

 • This view does not adequately define the scope of political philosophy.

-• Political philosophy is characterized by its ‘critical’ function.
+• Political philosophy should be recognized for its critical function.

-• Classical political philosophers set out ideal forms of society to criticize existing society and promote understanding.
+• D.D.
+Raphael (1976) stated that classical political philosophers depicted ideal forms of society, but their central concern was often to criticize existing society and promote understanding of concepts like justice.

-• The fundamental purpose of philosophy is the critical evaluation of beliefs.
+• The fundamental purpose of traditional philosophy is the critical evaluation of beliefs, which differs from science, as science seeks explanation while philosophy seeks justification.

-• Another function of political philosophy is the clarification of concepts.
+• A closely related function of political philosophy is the clarification of concepts such as society, authority, social class, justice, liberty, and democracy.

 CONCLUSION